juhp/hkgr/README.md

 ```

 One can continue to `tagdist -f` and `upload` until
-everything looks good and CI passed etc,
+everything looks good and CI passed etc.

+Note that `tagdist -f` and `upload`, can be combined as `upload -f`.
+If one wants to check the candidate upload quickly,
+it is faster just to run `upload` followed by `upload -f` if needed.

-then it is time to push the final tag and publish the release:
+Then it is time to push the final tag and publish the release:

 ```
 $ hkgr publish